connervieira/Predator/FAQ.md

 Predator is a fairly complex program, but below is a list of the general steps Predator takes when processing video, whether it be in real-time or a pre-recorded sample.

-1. Depending on the mode, Predator will either load a pre-recorded video, or connect to a camera and stream video that way.
+1. Depending on the mode, Predator will either load a pre-recorded video, or connect to a live camera to stream images.
-2. Predator then splits the video, regardless of its source, into individual frames at a regular interval.
+2. Predator then splits the video, regardless of its source, into individual frames at a semi-regular interval.
 3. Next, Predator crops each frame down based on its configuration in order to remove unnecessary data.
 4. Next, Predator's ALPR engine attempts to locate all potential plates.
 5. Next, Predator's ALPR engine attempts interpret the plates detected, and makes a guess as to their contents.
 6. After the ALPR engine finishes, Predator forms a list of the most likely plates guesses.
-7. Predator then uses various methods of validation to filter out plates that are unlikely to be correct.
+7. Predator then uses various methods of validation to filter out plate guesses that are unlikely to be correct.
 8. Finally, Predator removes plates it believes to be invalid, and creates a list of (hopefully) correctly detected plates.
-9. After this, Predator might save the plates to a database, send a push notification to a Gotify server, play an audio alert, any any number of other customizable actions.
+9. After this, Predator might save the plates to a local log file, send a push notification to a Gotify server, play an audio alert, any any number of other customizable actions.

 **How many cameras can Predator use at one time?**

 This is a bit of a complex question, but in short, as many as you want.
 More specifically, Predator will use as many cameras as your OS, USB controller, and processor allow.
-In practice, this means that Predator can usually run at least two USB cameras at once, even on low powered devices like the Raspberry Pi.
+In practice, this means that Predator can usually run at least two USB cameras at once, even on low powered devices like the Raspberry Pi, provided the cameras are connected to the correct USB ports.

 **Can I run multiple instances of Predator at the same time on a single device?**